-Bug Off: How to Prevent and Get Rid of Fleas and Ticks on Your Pet
+How to Prevent and Get Rid of Fleas and Ticks to Keep Your Pet Healthy

 For flea control, you can choose between oral or topical meds or a collar.
 Still, vets advise using only one type of treatment, says Nadine Znajda, D.V.M. at BluePearl Specialty and Emergency Pet Hospital in Tampa, Florida.
 In general, oral meds aren't advised for pets who have seizures, and cats should never wear collars containing permethrin, which can be toxic to them.